appsmithorg/appsmith/contributions/ClientSetup.md

 On your development machine, please ensure that:

 1. You have `docker` installed in your system.
 If not, please visit: [https://docs.docker.com/get-docker/](https://docs.docker.com/get-docker/)
 2. You have `mkcert` installed.
 Please visit: [https://github.com/FiloSottile/mkcert#installation](https://github.com/FiloSottile/mkcert#installation) for details.
-For `mkcert` to work with firefox you may require the `nss` utility to be installed.
+For `mkcert` to work with Firefox you may require the `nss` utility to be installed.
 Details are in the link above.
 3. You have `envsubst` installed. use `brew install gettext` on macOS.
 Linux machines usually have this installed.
 4. You have cloned the repo in your local machine.